jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ## Exporting as CVS file

 What can we do with this information though?
 Thank you for asking! we can export this information into a **CVS** file.
-CVS files can be used for a wide arangement of data structures or statistics. ***type***
+CVS files can be used for a wide arrangement of data structures or statistics. ***type***

 ```
 df.to_csv('covid19.csv')